Propranolol (Inderal)

 Cost and generic availability

 Propranolol has been available as a generic for many years and is very inexpensive.
 The brand name Inderal and generic propranolol contain the same active medication and work the same way.
-Most insurance plans cover it, and for people paying out of pocket, generic propranolol is low-cost.
+Most insurance plans cover it, and for people paying out of pocket, generic propranolol is among the lowest-cost medications used in this setting.
+Because performance anxiety often calls for only occasional use, a single prescription can last a long time, which keeps the real cost low.

 Common questions